jfcloutier/karma_system/design_notes/acting.md

 ##### Message `actions_received(IntentId)`

-An effector CA tells a parent CA that had broadcasted `actions` to its umwelt that it has received them.
+An effector CA tells a parent CA that had broadcasted `intended_actions` to its umwelt that it has received them.

 * When all effector CAs have confirmed receipt of actions for the intent from a parent
   * the parent can send `ready_actuations` to its umwelt